This post may contain affiliate links. Please read our disclosure policy.

 a mixture of dijon mustard and mayonnaise spread on top of four halves of Hawaiian rolls.

-cranberry sauce on top of turkey over bread slices in a baking dish.
+turkey slider filling on top of rolls in a baking dish.

 four thanksgiving turkey sliders in a small red baking dish.